Modelling LAEs in the Epoch of Reionization with OBELISK: Estimate of

-This is empirically derived and breaks down at $v_{sep} < 140 \textrm{km/s}$, where it gives unphysical values of \fescLyC$>1$.
-It can be nonetheless used to infer the escape fraction of ionizing radiation, or a lower limit in the case of low peak separations and has already been applied at high redshift \citep[e.g.][]{Meyer_2020}.
-The anti-correlation between peak separation and LyC escape fraction found by \citet{Izotov_2018} was also found in other observations of low redshift Lyman continuum leakers \citep{Verhamme_2016, Flury_2022b, Izotov_2022} and several radiation hydrodynamics simulations of cloud-scale LyC escape \citep{Kimm_2019, Kakiichi_2021}.
+This is empirically derived and breaks down at $v_{\rm sep} < 140 \textrm{ km/s}$, where it gives unphysical values of \fescLyC$>1$.
+It can nonetheless be used to infer the escape fraction of ionizing radiation, or a lower limit in the case of low peak separations, and has already been applied at high redshift \citep[e.g.,][]{Meyer_2020}.
+The anticorrelation between peak separation and the LyC escape fraction found by \citet{Izotov_2018} was also found in other observations of low-redshift LyC leakers \citep{Verhamme_2016, Flury_2022b, Izotov_2022} and several radiation hydrodynamic simulations of cloud-scale LyC escape \citep{Kimm_2019, Kakiichi_2021}.

-In Figure \ref{fig:peak_sep} we show where our simulated data lie in the \fescLyC to $v_{\rm sep}$ plane, color-coded by the dust attenuation in the UV for each line of sight, and compare it with the best-fit relation from \citet{Izotov_2018}.
-We also show the Green Pea galaxies this relation was calibrated on with the black stars and the LzLCS results in the blue empty squares.
+In Figure \ref{fig:peak_sep}, we show where our simulated data lie in the \fescLyC to $v_{\rm sep}$ plane, color-coded by the dust attenuation in the UV for each line of sight, and compare it with the best-fit relation from \citet{Izotov_2018}.
+We also show the Green Pea galaxies this relation was calibrated on with the black stars and the LzLCS results in the empty blue squares.

-Overall there is a reasonable agreement between the simulation and the observations, although with a large scatter: \Obelisk reproduces the trend that a larger peak separation indicates a lower \fescLyC.
-Nevertheless, we also note a large number of sightlines with low peak separation and low \fescLyC, suggesting that the observed relation is not fully representative of our simulated sample.
+Overall, there is a reasonable agreement between the simulation and the observations, although with a large scatter: \Obelisk reproduces the trend that a larger peak separation indicates a lower \fescLyC.
+Nevertheless, we also note a large number of sight lines with low peak separation and low \fescLyC, suggesting that the observed relation is not fully representative of our simulated sample.
 This is in agreement with the results from the SPHINX$^{20}$ simulation \citep{choustikov2024great}.
-We find 97 sightlines with $0<v_{\rm sep}<250$ km/s and \fescLyC$<0.1$, or 15\% of the total sightlines, which is a range not yet probed by observations, although new \textit{HST} observations were recently designed to probe this parameter space (\citealt{Leclercq_2022}, GO-17153, PI Leclercq).
-We find that these results are consistent with the work of \citet{Kimm_2019}, who also find a population of sightlines around a simulated molecular cloud that have low peak separation but low \fescLyC.
+We find 97 sight lines with $0<v_{\rm sep}<250$ km/s and \fescLyC$<0.1$, or 15\% of the total sight lines, which is a range not yet probed by observations, although new \textit{HST} observations were recently designed to probe this parameter space (\citealt{Leclercq_2022}, GO-17153, PI Leclercq).
+We find that these results are consistent with the work of \citet{Kimm_2019}, who also find a population of sight lines around a simulated molecular cloud that have low peak separation but low \fescLyC.